 This paper's main contributions are: \begin{itemize}[itemsep=-0.1cm,topsep=-0.1cm,leftmargin=0.8cm]

-\item To devise a conditional diffusion model architecture (\our) suitable for conditioning on large vector representations s.a.
-SSL representations.
-Our model provides high-quality images, measured in term of FID, on par with state-of-the-art models (Tab.~\ref{table:unsup_in}), and is suited for out-of-distribution samples (see Fig.~\ref{fig:image2}).
-The conditionally generated images are also highly representation-faithful i.e. they closely match the representations of the images used for the conditioning (Tab.~\ref{table:unsup_in_b}, Fig.~\ref{fig:icgan}).
+\item To demonstrate how recent diffusion models are suitable for conditioning on large vector representations such as SSL representations.
+The conditionally generated images, in addition to being high-quality are also highly representation-faithful i.e. they get encoded into a representation that closely matches the representation of the images used for the conditioning (Tab.~\ref{table:unsup_in_b}, Fig.~\ref{fig:icgan}).

-\item To showcase its usefulness for qualitatively analyzing SSL representations and embeddings (also in contrast with supervised representations), by shedding light on what information about the input image is or isn't retained in them. \end{itemize}
+\item To showcase its potential usefulness for qualitatively analyzing SSL representations and embeddings (also in contrast with supervised representations), by shedding light on what information about the input image is or isn't retained in them. \end{itemize}

 Specifically, by repeatedly sampling from a same conditioning representation, one can observe which aspects are common to all samples, thus identifying what is encoded in the representation, while the aspects that vary greatly show what was \emph{not retained} in the representation.
-We make the following observations: (i) SSL projector embeddings appear most invariant, followed by supervised-trained representation and last SSL representations\footnote{The representation that is produced by a Resnet50 backbone, before the projector.} (Fig.~\ref{fig:proj_vs_backbone}). (ii) SSL-trained representations retain more detailed information on the content of the background and object style while supervised-trained representations appear oblivious to these (Fig.~\ref{fig:comp_ssl}). (iii) despite their invariant training criteria, SSL representations appear to retain information on object scale, grayscale vs color, and color palette of the background, much like supervised representation (Fig.~\ref{fig:comp_ssl}). (iv) Supervised representations appear more susceptible to adversarial attacks than SSL ones (Fig. \ref{fig:adv_ssl},\ref{fig:manip_adv}). (v) We can explore and exploit structure inside SSL representations leading to meaningful manipulation of image content (s.a. splitting representation in foreground/background components to allow background substitution) (Fig, \ref{fig:manip_ssl}, \ref{fig:manip_ssl_background}, \ref{fig:manip_ssl_inv_background}).
+We make the following observations: (i) SSL projector embeddings appear most invariant, followed by supervised-trained representation and last SSL representations\footnote{The representation that is produced by a Resnet50 backbone, before the projector.} (Fig.~\ref{fig:proj_vs_backbone}). (ii) SSL-trained representations retain more detailed information on the content of the background and object style while supervised-trained representations appear oblivious to these (Fig.~\ref{fig:comp_ssl}). (iii) despite the invariant training criteria, SSL representations appear to retain information on object scale, grayscale vs color, and color palette of the background, much like supervised representation (Fig.~\ref{fig:comp_ssl}). (iv) Supervised representations appear more susceptible to adversarial attacks than SSL ones (Fig. \ref{fig:adv_ssl},\ref{fig:manip_adv}). (v) We can explore and exploit structure inside SSL representations leading to meaningful manipulation of image content (such as splitting representation in foreground/background components to allow background substitution) (Fig, \ref{fig:manip_ssl}, \ref{fig:manip_ssl_background}, \ref{fig:manip_ssl_inv_background}).

-\section{Related work}
+\section{Related Work}